robindotis/contented/pages/docs.md

 >
 > -- With apologies to <cite>[Mao Zedong](https://en.wikipedia.org/wiki/Hundred_Flowers_Campaign)</cite>

-The idea behind ***Contented*** 🕸 is to encourage building, hosting and managing independent blogs over the use one of the common blogging services.
+The idea behind ***Contented***🕸 is to encourage building, hosting and managing independent blogs over the use one of the common blogging services.

 Why yet another blogging tool?
 Because the more independent tools, the more means of expression there is are and the more ways of thinking are encouraged.

-***Contented 🕸*** is not a service.
+***Contented***🕸 is not a service.
 It is a straightforward tool for creating a website.
-Whilst it is not a one click tool, no coding knowledge is needed to start using ***Contented***.
+Whilst it is not a one click tool, no coding knowledge is needed to start using ***Contented***🕸.
 There is a basic procedure to follow, using GitHub, in order to get started.
 Instructions are provided and are aimed at those with no prior experience of creating websites or using GitHub.
 A new website can be online in a couple of minutes following the instructions.

 It helps if you are willing to play around a bit and explore the tool.
 If this is you, [keep reading](#table-of-contents), if not, these alternative independent online blogging services are highly recommended: